bhoomika-bn/Shishu-sneh/README.md

 # Shishu-Sneh Android App

 Shishu-Sneh is a Kotlin Android app for first-year baby health tracking.
-It is built with Jetpack Compose and an offline-first Room database.
+It is built with Jetpack Compose and an online-first Room database.

 ## What is implemented